| |

 What you will see are their sticky strings used to catch their prey hanging down.
 These are roughly 1 to 2 cm long (very tiny), so make sure you look hard.
 After seeing them the first time, they will be easy to spot again and again on the walls throughout the track.

 Honestly, I find it very cool to see them during the day, but not as good as in the evening.
+I have a comparison photo below of the sticky strings next to an Australian 5 cent piece – just so you can gauge the size!

 The size of Glow worm strings in comparison with a five cent piece